awaqas-aiml/railsfriends/README.md

 # Friends List App

-Hello my name is Ahmed Waqas and I work at Tieroneme.com
+Hello my name is Ahmed Abid

 This is my First Test Ruby on Rails Friends List App!